adletaw/craigr/README.md

 *craigr* will do an apartment search using the function `rentals`.
 You can supply almost any search parameters that are available on craiglist.
 See the help page for `rentals` to get the full parameter list.

 First you have to specify the location and area.
 The location works as the Craigslist subdomain, e.g. [seattle.craigslist.org](https://seattle.craigslist.org).
 The area allows you to filter to a more specific location according to the pre-programmed three-letter codes in Craigslist.
 For example, using `see` limits the search to the Seattle city limits only.
+The default is `all`.

 ``` r
 results <- craigr::rentals(location = "seattle", area = "see",